Bertie BECKETT #Q19608

 Bertie Beckett (1893-1947) was living with his wife Annie Burton (nee Carlo) and their three children, at Barambah Station, Queensland in 1917.
 Bertie was among 17 Aboriginal men who were recruited during a drive by the Queensland Recruiting Committee in May of that year.

-The Committee represented by Chaplain Canon David Garland and Chief Protector of Aborigines Mr Blakeney, travelled by train to Barambah to specifically recruit men for Active Service.
+The committee represented by Chaplain Canon Garland and the Chief Protector of Aborigines, J W Bleakley, travelled by train to the Mission to specifically recruit men for Active Service.

 10 days later during the ‘Empire Day’ recruiting rally at the Brisbane Post Office, a patriotic speech was given by recruiting officer Garland, during which a line of Light Horsemen rode past, each leading a riderless horse.
 In his speech he referred to the men from the mission that would very soon be eligible to serve, and he felt sure that “they would be welcomed as brothers and quickly made pets of the unit to which they were attached”.